Wet Bulb Calculator

 The wet bulb calculator operates on a simple principle.
-You can use it to work out the wet bulb temperature with just two numbers: temperature and relative humidity.
-Keep reading if you want to discover some wet-bulb applications, what the military benefits of the Wet-Bulb Globe Temperature, and what it has to do with our health - especially important in the context of this year's extreme weather conditions!
-If you want to find out more about our atmosphere, check out our heat index calculator and our air density calculator.
+You can use it to work out the wet bulb temperature from just two numbers: temperature and relative humidity.
+Keep reading if you want to discover some wet-bulb applications, what the military benefits of the Wet-Bulb Globe Temperature are, and what it has to do with our health - especially within the context of our scorching summers!

 What is the wet-bulb temperature?

 Despite what you might think at first, wet-bulb temperature has nothing to do with light bulbs.
 It is instead the temperature read by a special thermometer that is wrapped in water-soaked fabric and ventilated.
 This thermometer is part of a device called a psychrometer.
 It includes a dry-bulb thermometer, a wet-bulb thermometer and a psychrometric chart - a graph that plots the relationships between the dry and wet-bulb temperature, relative humidity, and dew point at constant pressure.